SensehacK/dev-cheatsheet/thoughts/Is_this_life.md

 then we migrate from Jenkins CI to Github Actions

-We are in the process of migration from Nexus to ARtifactory
+We are in the process of migration from Nexus to Artifactory

 Is Software just an elaborate plan of cycle - migration